np2446/MTARGBMatrix/README.md

 ## Usage

-To run the program, use the following command:
+To run the program, use the following command (running as sudo is necessary since it interacts with hardware):

-    python3 main.py [STATION_ID]
+    sudo python3 main.py [STATION_ID]

 Replace `[STATION_ID]` with the station ID for which you want to display the train arrivals.
 You can find the station ids in the included `stationCSV.csv` file.

 For example, to get information for Times Square-42nd Street, you would use:

-    python3 main.py "R16"
+    sudo python3 main.py "R16"

 The program will continuously display the uptown and downtown train schedules for the specified station on the RGB LED Matrix.
 Press `CTRL+C` to stop the program.